The Global Solutions to Cartan's Realization Problem: -integrability

 Finally, let $\G\tto X$ be a $G$-integration of $A$ with $\s$-connected fibers and assume that $\pi_1(\s_\G^{-1}(x)/G)=1$ for all $x\in X$, where $\s_\G: \G \to X$ denotes the source map of $\G$.
 We claim that the groupoid morphism $\Sigma_G(A)\to \G$ given in part (b) must be an isomorphism.

 In order to show that the projection $p: \Sigma_G(A)\to \G$ is an isomorphism, it suffices to show that the restriction of this projection to each source fiber is injective.
-Let us denote, as above, the source map of $\Sigma_G(A)$ by $\s: \Sigma_G(A) \to X$.
+We denote, as above, the source map of $\Sigma_G(A)$ by $\s: \Sigma_G(A) \to X$.
 Then for each $x \in X$ we have a map of fibrations